Federica

 My research is actively evolving with ongoing projects in "critical metrology" aimed at fostering greater equity in conservation metrics.
 Simultaneously, I am developing a model to guide the democratization of conservation science, ensuring broader participation and engagement, especially of underrepresented groups.

 For a detailed account of my academic journey, please refer to my Curriculum Vitae.
-Thank you for taking the time to explore my academic and non-academic interests!

 My area of specialization is environmental philosophy, with a focus on the interplay between measurement, biodiversity science, and values.